mattkerlogue/lapsedgeographer/content/post/2020-05-23-tidyvision.md

 | 2014|sf2           |2014sf2 |J                  |Romania              |Georgia    |      0|NA        |
 ```

 This is a fairly tidy dataset to start with, but what's the fun of leaving things as they are, it'd certainly be easier with tidy column names, at least.
-We can get of those duplicate rows, there's also a typo in some of the rows where The Netherlands is missing the 'l'.
+We can get rid of those duplicate rows, there's also a typo in some of the rows where The Netherlands is missing the 'l'.
 Due to increasing participation from Eastern European countries, a semi-final was introduced in 2004 but this was quickly replaced by two semi-finals that select all but six of the finalists (the host country and the five largest funders of the European Broadcasting Union: France, Germany, Italy, Spain and the United Kingdom).
 This is recorded in the second and third columns, but let's add a generic flag for whether it's a final or semi-final.

 ``` r
 eurovision_proc <- eurovision_raw %>%